 |What are examples of good job adverts?|

 |Why is it essential to proofread your job adverts?|

 |How do I optimise my job adverts for search results?|

-Attracting applicants to your job vacancy is a huge element of the recruitment cycle and more often than not, the first contact an applicant has with your company is the job advert itself.
+Attracting applicants to your job vacancy is a huge element of the recruitment cycle and more often than not, the first point of contact an applicant has with your company is the job advert itself.

-A big part of attracting applicants to the job isn’t just the role itself, but also the salary and benefits.
-Sometimes people just want to know that a company is competitive and fair, other times people like to know that they’re making an upwards move and not a backwards one and that the job will support their financial obligations.
+A big part of attracting applicants to the job isn’t just the job role itself, but also the salary and benefits.
+Sometimes people just want to know that a company is competitive and fair, other times people like to know that they’re making an upwards motion and not a backwards one and that the job will support their financial obligations.
 So here’s how to handle the salary on your job advert.

 There are many reasons why your recruitment advert may fail to meet expectations and subsequently result in not hiring.
 We have listed 5 possible reasons why your recruitment advert may not be pulling in top talent and how you can improve your chances of filling your roles with quality applicants.

 We trust you can take something away from one or more of our advert writing blogs?
 Here at Flat Fee Recruiter, we appreciate that not everybody has the time to write a job advert, this is why we include a full online job advert writing service with every recruitment advertising campaign.